fenquen/leveldb/doc/impl.md

 for level-1, 100MB for level-2, ...), one file in level-L, and all of the overlapping files in level-(L+1) are merged to form a set of new files for level-(L+1).
-These merges have the effect of gradually migrating new updates from the young level to the largest level using only bulk reads and writes (i.e., minimizing expensive seeks).
+These merges have the effect of gradually migrating new updates from the young level to the largestInternalKey_ level using only bulk reads and writes (i.e., minimizing expensive seeks).

 ### Manifest